 - All Ages

-Lap It Up At Bondi Beach
+1. Lap It Up At Bondi Beach

-The North end boasts the Most Instagrammable Café In The World and the South end is home to one of Australia's most beautiful and photographed ocean pools - Bondi Icebergs.
+The North end of Bondi boasts the Most Instagrammable Café In The World and the South end is home to one of Australia's most beautiful and photographed ocean pools - Bondi Icebergs.
 In between lies one of the world's most famous stretches of sand.
-A day at beautiful Bondi Beach is a quintessentially Aussie experience!
+A day at beautiful Bondi Beach and is a quintessentially Aussie experience!
 With boutique shopping in the backstreets, impressive displays at the Skate Park, and the chance to see Bondi Rescue in action, this place is a hive of activity from dawn till dusk and an absolute must-do.

-Get Up Close To The Harbour Bridge
+2. Get Up Close To The Harbour Bridge

-Whether you scale it's curving heights on an iconic BridgeClimb experience, or stick to the less adrenaline-infused (and free) pedestrian path, get up close and personal with the world-famous Sydney Harbour Bridge.
+Whether you scale its curving heights on an iconic BridgeClimb experience or stick to the less adrenaline-infused (and free) pedestrian path, get up close and personal with the world-famous Sydney Harbour Bridge.
 Get a birds-eye view of our prized 'Coathanger' while you take in an expansive view of Sydney Harbour, with its epic parade of massive cruise liners and the white sails of the Opera House just a stone's throw away, and beyond to the greater west.
 A sunrise or sunset walk is particularly breathtaking.

-Spend A Day In Newtown
+3. Spend A Day In Newtown

 This bohemian inner-city suburb of Newtown is a mecca for global cuisine, vintage finds, interesting boutiques and fascinating people.
 It is also one of the few Sydney suburbs that are buzzing well into the night.
 Take a trip down King St and into Enmore to discover famous street art like the heritage-listed I Have a Dream mural, go vegan and pay by donation at Lentil As Anything, indulge in the world's best gelato at Cow and the Moon, catch a show at the iconic Art Deco Enmore Theatre, and try Black Star Pastry's famous watermelon cake.